NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025/README.md

 ## Opening the Command Line
 ### On a Windows
-Click: the Start button or press the Windows key on your keyboard.
+>Click: the Start button or press the Windows key on your keyboard.
-Type: cmd or Command Prompt into the search bar.
+>Type: cmd or Command Prompt into the search bar.
-Select: "Command Prompt" from the search results to open it.
+>Select: "Command Prompt" from the search results to open it.

 ### On a Mac
-Open Spotlight: Press the Command (⌘) key + Spacebar.
+>Open Spotlight: Press the Command (⌘) key + Spacebar.
-Type "Terminal": In the search bar that appears, type Terminal.
+>Type "Terminal": In the search bar that appears, type Terminal.
-Launch Terminal: Press Enter or double-click on the Terminal application from the search results.
+>Launch Terminal: Press Enter or double-click on the Terminal application from the search results.

 ## Cloning a Remote Repository
 ### What is a remote repository?
 A remote URL is Git's fancy way of saying "the place where your code is stored."
 That URL could be your repository on GitHub, or another user's fork, or even on a completely different server.

-You can only push to two types of URL addresses:
 You can only push to two types of URL addresses:
 For an HTTPS URL:
 `https://github.com/user/repo.git`